CovidCountyData/covidcountydataR/README.md

 with our data.

-To register for an API key, you can register [on our website](https://covidcountydata.org#register) or from the R using the `register` method.
+To register for an API key, you can register [on our website](https://covidcountydata.org#register) or from the R client library using the `register` method.

 ```R
 cl <- client()